Hierarchical decomposition of LTL synthesis problem for nonlinear control systems: Application to non-holonomic motion planning

-\fi that is, $V_{2D}^i(\sigma)$ contains any projection in the 2D workspace of a 3D symbol which belongs to the refined partition $X_a^i$ and is valid according to the 3D cell $\sigma\times(-\pi,\pi]$ as in Definition~\ref{def valid}.
-The abstraction refinement thus still needs to work on the partition $X_a^i$ of the 3D state space since the orientation $\theta$ and the angular velocity $\omega$ influence the reachability analysis of (\ref{eq unicycle}) as in Section~\ref{sub simu reachability}, but with a reduced complexity since this new definition of a valid 2D symbol $s$ only requires the existence of one valid 3D symbol $s\times s_\theta\in X_a^i$ (instead of the previous condition where all $s\times s_\theta\in X_a^i$ needed to be valid).
-This complexity reduction however comes with the drawback that we need to rotate the robot between each application of the symbolic controller using a constant rotation $u=(0,\omega)$ in order to go to an orientation $\theta\in s_\theta$ for one of the valid 3D symbols $s\times s_\theta$ corresponding to the current 2D position $(x,y)\in s$.
+\fi i.e.\ $V_{2D}^i(\sigma)$ contains any 2D projection $s$ of a 3D symbol $s\times s_\theta$ belonging to both the refined partition $X_a^i$ and the valid set of the 3D cell $\sigma\times(-\pi,\pi]$ as in Section~\ref{sub ar refinement}.
+As a result, the abstraction refinement still works on the partition $X_a^i$ of the 3D state space but becomes more permissive since the 2D control synthesis (using $V_{2D}^i$) disregards the validity of the orientation.
+The drawback is that after each application of the controller, we may need to rotate the robot to reach a valid orientation (which always exists by definition of $V_{2D}^i$).

-The function \texttt{Pick} from Algorithm~\ref{algo global} is chosen similarly to~\cite{meyer2017acc} as a queue which selects the oldest cell added to the queue among those in the plan $\Sigma^{ij}$ which have been refined the least.
-Before the first iteration of refinement, each 3D cell $\sigma\times(-\pi,\pi]$ with $\sigma\in\mathcal{P}$ is initially split by taking a uniform partition into $4$ subsymbols only on its third dimension (i.e.\ partitioning $(-\pi,\pi]$ in $4$ intervals).
-The following refinement iterations (function \texttt{Split}$(s)$ in Algorithm~\ref{algo global}) are done by taking a uniform partition of the 3D symbol $s$ into $2$ subsymbols per dimension (i.e.\ resulting in $2^3$ subsymbols).
+Function \texttt{Pick} in Algorithm~\ref{algo global} is chosen similarly to~\cite{meyer2017acc} as a queue picking the oldest cell of $\Lambda^{ij}$ added to the queue among the least refined ones.
+The orientation interval $(-\pi,\pi]$ is initially partitioned into $4$ identical intervals.
+Function \texttt{Split}$(s)$ in Algorithm~\ref{algo global} then takes a uniform partition of the 3D symbol $s$ into $8$ subsymbols ($2$ per dimension).